 - Component tests (Multivariate): Tests multiple combinations of page elements at once.
 For example, a Call-to-Action (CTA) can be tested against an alternative CTA (with a different message) to see the visitor engagement of each

-The Experience Optimisation dashboard also suggests tests on pages so conversion and engagement are maximised .
+The dashboard also suggests tests on pages so conversion and engagement are maximised .

 Campaigns can either be created in the Campaign Creator feature or in the Marketing Control Panel.
-Each method generates a unique campaign link.
+Each method generates a unique marketing campaign link.
 There are two ways users can track campaigns:

 - Item association: Campaigns assigned to specific pages

-- Campaign tracking codes: A unique campaign link generated, appended to a URL and triggered when the page is visited
+- Campaign tracking codes: A unique marketing campaign link generated, appended to a URL and triggered when the page is visited

-Goals are a Sitecore feature that measures the effectiveness of actions throughout the user journey.
+Goals are a Sitecore feature that measure the effectiveness of actions throughout the user journey.
 They are created in the Marketing Control Panel and assigned with Engagement Value Points (EVP), that are tracked in Sitecore Analytics.

-Marketing Automation is the process of nurturing website visitors.
+Marketing automation is the process of nurturing website visitors.
 Marketers can configure automation campaigns to deliver real-time, automated responses triggered by actions visitors complete during user journeys.
 For example: